 In case of accident or illness, students must report to the front office.
 Students cannot go to the Clinic during class time unless they have written permission from a teacher.
-They must enter their name in the clinic register.

 If your child is ill at school a parent will be contacted by phone and requested to take the child home.
 In the case of an accident, parents will be informed so that they may decide on whether the need for more specialised treatment is warranted.
 If necessary, an ambulance will be called, before parents are informed, but parents will be then contacted immediately.